uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

      - The namespace of the algorithm.
-       All classes and structures related to that algorithm shall be defined within a particular namespace.
+       All classes and structures related to that algorithm shall be defined within this particular namespace.

-       To define a specific algorithm, the string %ALGORITHM% should be substituted with its name, for example, ``oneapi::dal::kmeans`` or ``oneapi::dal::knn``.
+       To define a namespace for a specific algorithm, the string %ALGORITHM% should be substituted with its name, for example, ``oneapi::dal::kmeans`` or ``oneapi::dal::knn``.

    * - ``oneapi::dal::misc``
      - The namespace that contains miscellaneous data types and functionality intended to be used by oneDAL algorithms and applications for algorithm customization and optimization on various stages of the analytical pipeline.

    * - ``%PARENT%::detail``
      - The namespace that contains implementation details of the data types and functionality for the parent namespace.